A judge has issued a warrant to have Couch detained, his lawyers say

 The parents of one of the injured teens, who suffered debilitating brain injuries, sued Couch’s family for $2 million.

-Three hours after the crash tests showed that Couch had a blood-alcohol content of 0.24, three times the legal limit.
-Couch's vehicle also struck a parked car, which then slid into another vehicle headed in the opposite direction.
+Three hours after the crash, tests showed that Couch had a blood-alcohol content of 0.24, three times the legal limit.
+Couch’s vehicle also struck a parked car, which then slid into another vehicle headed in the opposite direction.

-Eric Boyles, Hollie's husband and Shelby's father, felt the judge had been far too easy on Couch and angrily spoke out against how Couch was treated.
+Eric Boyles, Hollie’s husband and Shelby’s father, felt the judge had been far too easy on Couch and angrily spoke out against how Couch was treated.
+The message the judge sent is all wrong, he said.

 “The primary message has to absolutely be that money and privilege can’t buy justice in this country,” he said.